Asian stocks extend recovery as trade worries take back seat

 The British pound climbed to as high as $1.3295, its highest since early July, after strong UK retail sales data.

-The closely-watched summit of the European Union produced little progress on the thorny issue of trade and the Irish border.
-EU leaders have warned British Prime Minister Theresa May that they are ready to cope with Britain crashing out of the bloc if they if she does not compromise.
+The closely watched summit of the European Union produced little progress on the thorny issue of trade and the Irish border.
+EU leaders have warned British Prime Minister Theresa May that they are ready to cope with Britain crashing out of the bloc if she does not compromise.

 At home, Britain’s former Brexit minister David Davis has said up to 40 lawmakers from the ruling party will vote against May’s plans to leave the European Union, meaning she may struggle to get her deal through parliament.